 How do you know if the plugin you want to use is the right one?

-If you're like me, then you have felt the pain and frustration of adding a plugin to your WordPress site, only to see the whole site break, fall apart, or turn into a white screen.
-And if you're not technical, it can feel like it's game over.
+If you're like me, then you have felt the pain and frustration of adding a plugin to your WordPress site, only to see the whole site break, fall apart, or slow down dramatically.
+And if you're not technical, good luck.
 You'll read online that you should test each plugin separately and that will have you scratching your head.
 What does that mean?
 How?
 How will I know if there's conflict?
-So instead of solving the issue, let's look at preventing it – by looking at ways to head it off at the pass.
+Things get worse when you realize that some of those posts you're reading have people paying for their position on a recommended list.
+Here are four strategies to help you choose the right plugin.

 Four Strategies for Plugin Selection